-Essays (4) (two, 3-4 full pages in length; third, collaborative essay; fourth, GLO 1, 3, 4, 5, 6 written in class (Additional minimum of one reflective writing, 2 pages in length) Final Portfolio 2 revised essays, including all drafts, and one reflective writing 10% GLO 1, 4 Research Project (8-10 pages) 30% GLO 1, 3, 4, 5, 6 Reader Response Papers (3) (2-3 pages in length) 10% GLO 1, 3, 4, 5, 6 Instructor-Determined Assignment - Writer's Workshop Notebook GLO 1, 4
+Essays (4) (two, 3-4 pages in length; third, collaborative essay; fourth, written in GLO 1, 3, 4, 5, 6 class (Additional minimum of one reflective writing, 1-2 pages in length) Final Portfolio: A revision of a previously written essay with a shorter-length GLO 1, 4 reflective letter; revisions take place in Bearworks and are guided by peer review and instructor conferences.
+Research Project (8-10 pages) 30% GLO 1, 3, 4, 5, 6 Reader Response Papers: Three, 2-3 page papers written in response to reading.
+10% GLO 1, 3, 4, 5, 6 Instructor-Determined Assignments: 1.
+Digital Library Lessons; 2.
+THREE ONLINE GLO 1, 4 or in person Stark State Writing Center visits - two must be appointments related to individually written essays; and one must be an appointment regarding the individual research project; 3.
+Writer's Workshop Journal - a 1-subject, 70-page notebook that contains workshop writing assignments and reviews.